khushboo-hub/DigitalMine/README.md

-## I need a user and password to access admin section
+## You need a user and password to access admin section
 you can create a superuser using the following command:

     ./manage.py createsuperuser